bytecodealliance/cargo-component/README.md

   manifest file.
 * `cargo component update` — same as `cargo update` but also updates the dependencies in the component lock file.
-* `cargo component publish` - publishes a WebAssembly component to a [warg](https://warg.io/) component registry.
+* `cargo component publish` - publishes a WebAssembly component to a [warg](https://github.com/bytecodealliance/registry/) component registry.
-* `cargo component key` - manages signing keys for publishing WebAssembly components.

 Unrecognized commands are passed through to `cargo` itself, but only after the bindings information for component packages has been updated.